raindropio/help/docs/changelogs/ios.md

 slug: /changelog-ios
 ---

+### 5.1.41 (Dec 12, 2024)
+- Resolve crash encountered when swiping from “All bookmarks” to the home screen.
+- Restore the last visited collection upon app restart.
+- PDF highlighting is now supported!
+Just upload your PDF and tap preview.
+- Fix Safari web extension (Mini app) on a iPad

 ### 5.1.33 (Sep 24, 2024)
 - Fixed an issue with collections not syncing.
 - Resolved a rare network errors.